Bubblin-Superbooks/108-verses-of-gita/interim/manuscript.md

 ###### Spiritual commentary:

 The seeker does not consider any gain superior to Self-knowledge.
 This is the supreme gain or perfect attainment as said by the wise men.

 This is why, all scriptures say that one must respect the advice of the realized souls.
 When one is established in such a state day and night, even in acute suffering he does not feel sorrow or become nervous.
 In other words, the Kriyaban does not stop practicing kriya even though placed in a tough situation.

-Tam vidyat duhkhasamyogaviyogam yoga samjnitam
+> Tam vidyat duhkhasamyogaviyogam yoga samjnitam
-Sa nischayena yoktavyah yoga anirvinnachetasa
+> Sa nischayena yoktavyah yoga anirvinnachetasa (6/23)
- (6/23)

 ###### Translation:

-tam (that) vidyat (you must know) dukkha samyoga viyogam ( which is without the miseries of material contact) yoga sanjnitam ( which is known as yoga) sa (that) yoga (yoga) anirvinnachetasa (stout heart) nischayena (resolutely) yoktavyah (to be practiced)
+tam (that) vidyat (you must know) dukkha samyoga viyogam ( which is without the miseries of material contact) yoga sanjnitam ( which is known as yoga) sa (that) yoga (yoga) anirvinnachetasa (stout heart) nischayena (resolutely) yoktavyah (to be practiced).

 One should know the miseries of material contact and the way of getting rid of them which is yoga and that state is yoga, the pain free state.
 The practice of yoga is to be done resolutely and with a stout heart.

 ###### Spiritual commentary:

 The spiritual science is true science of knowledge.
 Kriya yoga is real science which is found after a great deal of effort.
 When one remains perfectly attuned with the knowledge of the Self, then one is said to be in the state of yoga.
 Therefore, one should receive instructions from his guru and practice kriya without entertaining any desire for anything.

-Sarvabhutastham atmanam sarvabhutani chatmani
+> Sarvabhutastham atmanam sarvabhutani chatmani
-Iksate yogayuktatma sarvatra samadarshanah 21 (6/29)
+> Iksate yogayuktatma sarvatra samadarshanah 21 (6/29)

 ###### Translation:

-yoga yuktatma (one who is united to spirit by yoga) sarvatra (everywhere) samadarsanah (seeing equally)  atamanam (the super soul) sarva bhutani (all beings) cha (and) sarvabhutastham (situated in all beings) atmani (in the Self) iksate (sees)
+yoga yuktatma (one who is united to spirit by yoga) sarvatra (everywhere) samadarsanah (seeing equally)  atamanam (the super soul) sarva bhutani (all beings) cha (and) sarvabhutastham (situated in all beings) atmani (in the Self) iksate (sees).

 A true yogi observes Me in all beings and also sees everything in Me.
 Indeed the Self realized person sees Me, the same Supreme Lord, everywhere.

 ###### Spiritual commentary:

 I am in all beings.
 That is, the soul is in all individuals is in the Self.
 This is realized in the after effect poise of kriya by practice of contemplation, meditation and samadhi.
 In that state the whole universe appears to be full of the Brahma.
 So, he sees all as equal.

-Yo mam pashyati sarvtra sarvam cha mayi pashyatitasyaham na pranashyami sa cha me na pranashyati (6/30)
+> Yo mam pashyati sarvtra sarvam cha mayi pashyatitasyaham na pranashyami sa cha me na pranashyati (6/30)

 ###### Translation:

 yo (whoever) mam (me) sarvatra (everywhere) pashyati (sees) cha (and) mayi (in me) pashyati (sees) sarvam (everything) tasya (for him) aham (I) na (not) pranashyami (invisible) sah (he) cha (also) me (to me) na (not) pranashyati (lost)

 For one who sees Me everywhere and sees everything in Me, I am never lost to him nor is he ever lost to Me.

 ###### Spiritual commentary:

 He who thus sees Me everywhere, sees Me (the self) in all.
 He does not destroy Me (the Self) in all.
 He does not destroy Me (the Self); that is, he never sees anything except Me (the Self).
 And I also see him (as the Self), that is, I do not see anything except him (as the Self) and I do not destroy (the Self).

-Sarvabhutasthitam yo mam bhajati ekatvam asthitah Sarvatha vartamanah api sa yogi mayi vartate
+> Sarvabhutasthitam yo mam bhajati ekatvam asthitah
+> Sarvatha vartamanah api sa yogi mayi vartate (6/31)
- (6/31)

 ###### Translation:

-yo (he who) sarvabhuta sthitam (situated in every one’s heart) mam (me) ekatvam (in oneness) asthitah (situated) bhajati (anchored in divine unity) sah (he) yogi (transcendentalist) sarvatha (in all respects) vartamnah api (being situated) mayi (in me) vartate (remains)
+yo (he who) sarvabhuta sthitam (situated in every one’s heart) mam (me) ekatvam (in oneness) asthitah (situated) bhajati (anchored in divine unity) sah (he) yogi (transcendentalist) sarvatha (in all respects) vartamnah api (being situated) mayi (in me) vartate (remains).

 That yogi stays for ever in Me, who anchored in divine unity, whatever his mode of existence realizes Me as super soul as pervading all beings.

 ###### Spiritual commentary:

 He who thus sees Me present in all beings the after effect poise of kriya attains peace and is in Me though engaged in other things as well.

-Tapasvibhyo adhiko yogi jnanibhyo api mato adhikah Karmibhyah chadhiko yogi tasmad yogi bhavarjuna
+> Tapasvibhyo adhiko yogi jnanibhyo api mato adhikah
- (6/46)
+> Karmibhyah chadhiko yogi tasmad yogi bhavarjuna (6/46)

 ###### Translation:

-Yogi (transcendentalist) tapasvibho (than ascetics) adhiko (greater) jnanibhyo (than the wise) adhiko (greater) api (also) yogi (yogi) karmibhyah (than the workers desirous of results) cha (also) adhikah (greater) mato (my view) tasmad (therefore) arjuna (O arjuna) yogi bhava (become yogi, transcendentalist)
+Yogi (transcendentalist) tapasvibho (than ascetics) adhiko (greater) jnanibhyo (than the wise) adhiko (greater) api (also) yogi (yogi) karmibhyah (than the workers desirous of results) cha (also) adhikah (greater) mato (my view) tasmad (therefore) arjuna (O arjuna) yogi bhava (become yogi, transcendentalist).

 A yogi is greater than the ascetic, greater than the erudites and greater than the workers desirous of results, therefore O Arjuna, become a yogi.

 ###### Spiritual commentary:

 To remain in the after effect poise of kriya is greater than concentration in between the eyebrows.
 It is greater than practice of yonimudra and even better than kriya practice.
 So be a yogi.

-Yoginam api sarvesham mad gatena antaratmana Shraddhavan bhajate yo mam sa me yuktatamo matah.
+> Yoginam api sarvesham mad gatena antaratmana
+> Shraddhavan bhajate yo mam sa me yuktatamo matah.
 (6/47)

 ###### Translation:

 yo (one who) shradhavan (devotee with full faith) mat gatena (abiding in me, thinking of me) mam (to me) bhajate (renders transcendental service lovingly) sarvesham (of all types) yoginam api (of yogis also) sa (he) yuktatmo (the greatest yogi) me (my) matah (opinion).

 Out of all yogis, the one with great faith who always abides in Me, thinks of Me within himself and renders transcendental service lovingly to Me, is the most intimately united with Me in yoga.
 This is my opinion.

 ###### Spiritual commentary:

 He who is established in the after effect poise of kriya and whose mind is always absorbed in Brahma will come to Me.
 The senses will be automatically controlled if you know Me.

-Daivi hi esha gunamayi mama maya durataya
+> Daivi hi esha gunamayi mama maya durataya
-Mam eva ye prapadyante mayam etam taranti te
+> Mam eva ye prapadyante mayam etam taranti te (7/14)
- (7/14)

 ###### Translation:

-esha (this) daivi (transcendental) gunamayi (consisting of the modes of material nature) mama (my) maya (delusion) hi (certainly) duratyaya (very difficult to overcome) ye (those who) mam (unto me) eva (certainly) prapadyante (surrender) te (they) mayam etam (this delusive energy) taranti (overcome)
+esha (this) daivi (transcendental) gunamayi (consisting of the modes of material nature) mama (my) maya (delusion) hi (certainly) duratyaya (very difficult to overcome) ye (those who) mam (unto me) eva (certainly) prapadyante (surrender) te (they) mayam etam (this delusive energy) taranti (overcome).

 This divine (transcendental/supernatural) energy of Mine, consisting of three modes of material nature is difficult to overcome.
 But those who have surrendered unto Me can easily cross beyond it.

 ###### Spiritual commentary:

 By holding on to the kutasth one attains divine qualities.
 My delusive energy covers the self.
 So, if you look at other things beside the Brahma, you will not be able to realize.
 You will know the self-provided you remain fixed in the self.
 If you remain far from the self, you will not experience anything.
 He who always remains in the self, is able to overcome maya and practice kriya.

-Anta-kale cha mam eva samran muktva kalevaram
+> Anta-kale cha mam eva samran muktva kalevaram
-Yah prayati sa madbhavam yati nasti atra samshayah (8/5)
+> Yah prayati sa madbhavam yati nasti atra samshayah (8/5)

 ###### Translation:

-antakale cha (at the end of life) yah (he who) mam eva (certainly me) smaran (remembering) kalevaram (the body) muktva (quitting) prayati (goes) sa (he) madbhavam (my nature) yati (achieves) atra (here) samsayah (doubt) na asti (thers is not).
+antakale cha (at the end of life) yah (he who) mam eva (certainly me) smaran (remembering) kalevaram (the body) muktva (quitting) prayati (goes) sa (he) madbhavam (my nature) yati (achieves) atra (here) samsayah (doubt) na asti (their is not).

 Whoever at the end of his life, quits his body remembering Me alone, at once attains My nature.
 About this there is no doubt.

 ###### Spiritual commentary:

 He who at the time of death, renounces his body remembering Me at the kutastha, attains My nature as because his mind remained always fixed on Me.
 He attains freedom.
 There is no doubt about it.
 A kriyaban experiences dissolution every day.

-Tasmat sarveshu kaleshu mam anusmara yudhya cha
+> Tasmat sarveshu kaleshu mam anusmara yudhya cha
-Mayi arpita-mano-buddhih mam eva aishysi asamashayam (8/7)
+> Mayi arpita-mano-buddhih mam eva aishysi asamashayam (8/7)

 ###### Translation:

-tasmat (therefore) sarveshu (all) kaleshu (times) mam (me) anusmara (go on remembering) yudhya (fight) cha (and) mayi (unto me) arpita (surrendering) manah (mind) buddhih (intellect) mam (unto me) eva (certainly) asamsayam (without doubt) aisyasi (you will attain)
+tasmat (therefore) sarveshu (all) kaleshu (times) mam (me) anusmara (go on remembering) yudhya (fight) cha (and) mayi (unto me) arpita (surrendering) manah (mind) buddhih (intellect) mam (unto me) eva (certainly) asamsayam (without doubt) aisyasi (you will attain).

 Therefore, you (Arjuna) should think of Me and at the same time carry out your prescribed duty of fighting.
 With your activities dedicated to Me and your mind and intelligence surrendered (fixed) on Me, you will certainly attain Me without doubt.

 ###### Spiritual commentary:

 Therefore, he who holds on to the self becomes one with the Ultimate Self or Brahma.
 Remember Him and go on practicing in kriya.

-Ananya chetah satatam yo mam smarati nityashah Tasyaham sulabhah Partha nitya yuktasya yoginah
+> Ananya chetah satatam yo mam smarati nityashah
- (8/14)
+> Tasyaham sulabhah Partha nitya yuktasya yoginah (8/14)

 ###### Translation:

-yo (anyone who) ananya chetah (without deviation of mind) nityashah (regularly) satatam (always) mam (me) smarati (remembers) Partha (son of Partha) aham (I) tasya (to him) nitya yuktasya (engaged regularly) yoginah (for the yogi) sulabhah (easy to achieve)
+yo (anyone who) ananya chetah (without deviation of mind) nityashah (regularly) satatam (always) mam (me) smarati (remembers) Partha (son of Partha) aham (I) tasya (to him) nitya yuktasya (engaged regularly) yoginah (for the yogi) sulabhah (easy to achieve).

 For one who always remembers Me without deviation, I am easy to attain, O son of Pandu, because of his constant engagement in Me.

 ###### Spiritual commentary:

 He who always holds onto the kutastha, remembering the Lord, without looking at anything but the Self attains the Ultimate Self easily.
 He remains attuned in the after-effect poise of kriya with Dharana, Dhyan and samadhi.
-Practice of 12 pranayams make pratyahara or interiorization, 144 pranayams make dharana or concentration, 1728 pranayamas make Dhyana or meditation and 20,736 pranayamas make samadhi or divine union with the Ultimate Self.
+Practice of 12 pranayams make pratyahara or interiorization, 144 pranayams make dharana or concentration, 1728 pranayamas make
+Dhyana or meditation and 20,736 pranayamas make samadhi or divine union with the Ultimate Self.
 To remain absorbed in samadhi is called yoga.

 If one practices 1728 pranayamas for twelve days he will complete the necessary number but may not attain the real state of samadhi.
 Along with all other kriyas if one can practice pranayama always mentally within himself and feel sensation from muladhar to the ajna centre, he will attain conscious samadhi.
 Everybody should try to practice this.

 Other types of samadhi brings inertia and as such called static samadhi.

 When one practices 1,728 pranayamas occasionally (this may take morning to 10 pm) he can, after a few days, see the essential nature of all seasons and the earth.
 If you practice kriya with one pointed attention, you can also see whatever you wish to see.

 If one practices pranayama always, the automatically the mind becomes tranquil and the Self is realized (after practising for six months continuously with determined efforts).
 But this will not happen if the practice is done with the motive for some results.

-Ananyaha chintayanto mam ye janah paryupasate
+> Ananyaha chintayanto mam ye janah paryupasate
-Tesham nityabhi yuktanam yogakshemam vahami aham (9/22)
+> Tesham nityabhi yuktanam yogakshemam vahami aham (9/22)

 ###### Translation:

-ye janah (those persons) ananyah (having no other object) chintayanto (concentrating) mam (me) paryupasate (properly worship) tesham (of them) nityabhiyuktanam (always fixed in me) yogakshemam (requirement and protection) aham (I) vahami (carry)
+ye janah (those persons) ananyah (having no other object) chintayanto (concentrating) mam (me) paryupasate (properly worship) tesham (of them) nityabhiyuktanam (always fixed in me) yogakshemam (requirement and protection) aham (I) vahami (carry).

 Persons who meditating on Me as non-separate, worship Me in all beings, to them thus ever zealously engaged, I carry what they lack and preserve what they already have.

 ###### Spiritual commentary:

 If one remains always absorbed in the Self without looking outward for anything else, I give him the wisdom necessary for attaining samadhi.

-Vedeshu yajneshu tapahsu chaiva daneshu yat punyaphalam pradishtam Atyeti tat sarvam idam viditva yogi parama sthanam upaiti chadyam (8/28)
+> Vedeshu yajneshu tapahsu chaiva daneshu yat punyaphalam pradishtam
+> Atyeti tat sarvam idam viditva yogi parama sthanam upaiti chadyam (8/28)

 ###### Translation:

-vedeshu (in the study of the vedas) yajneshu (in the performance of yajna-sacrifice) tapahsu (in undertaking different types of austerities) daneshu chaiva (certainly in giving charities also) yat (that which) punya phalam (result of pious work) pradishtam (indicated) idam (this) viditva (knowing) yogi (yogi) tat (those) sarvam (all) atyeti (surpasses) cha (and) adyam (original) parama sthanam (supreme abode) upaiti (achieves)
+vedeshu (in the study of the vedas) yajneshu (in the performance of yajna-sacrifice) tapahsu (in undertaking different types of austerities) daneshu chaiva (certainly in giving charities also) yat (that which) punya phalam (result of pious work) pradishtam (indicated) idam (this) viditva (knowing) yogi (yogi) tat (those) sarvam (all) atyeti (surpasses) cha (and) adyam (original) parama sthanam (supreme abode) upaiti (achieves).

 Yogis are not bereft of any fruit of the acts of studying the vedas, performing of rites, rituals and sacrifices and of charity; rather they get better virtues and understanding of the essence of spirituality, they gain knowledge and ultimately the supreme abode.

 ###### Spiritual commentary:

 Having practiced all the kriyas and experiencing deeply and initiating others into kriya, the yogi holds on to the kutastha always and sees as if all the realized yogis are sitting before the kutastha.
 Then in course of kriya practice, he seated in one place practices pranayama 20,736 times.

 Gradually he attains the after-effect poise of kriya and holds on to that state always.
 There is no state higher than that.
 That is the highest state or the Brahma.
 The yogi merges himself in that state and attains the Ultimate Self, the Origin.

-Mat-karmakrin mat paramah mad-bhaktah sangavarjitah Nirvairah sarva bhuteshu yah sa mam eti Panadava (11/55)
+> Mat-karmakrin mat paramah mad-bhaktah sangavarjitah
+> Nirvairah sarva bhuteshu yah sa mam eti Panadava (11/55)

 ###### Translation:

-Pandava (O son of Pandu) yah (one who) matkarmakrit (works for me alone) mat paramah (considering me supreme) mad bhaktah (my devotee) sanga varjitah (free from all attachments) sarva bhuteshu (among all living beings) nir vairah (without an enemy) sa (he) mam eti (comes to me)
+Pandava (O son of Pandu) yah (one who) matkarmakrit (works for me alone) mat paramah (considering me supreme) mad bhaktah (my devotee) sanga varjitah (free from all attachments) sarva bhuteshu (among all living beings) nir vairah (without an enemy) sa (he) mam eti (comes to me).

 O, son of Pandu, he who is My devotee, free from attachments, works for Me, who makes the Supreme Goal of his life and who is friendly to every living being, certainly comes to Me.

 ###### Spiritual commentary:

 Perform My work, that is, practise kriya which can be known from the guru only.
 Remain concentrated in the kutastha i.e Me and have faith in the words of the guru as you actually get results.
 Therefore, do not desire for anything else.
 Established in the pure Brahma treat everybody as equal.
 You will have no enmity towards anybody

 He who remains in this state realizes Me.
 This implies that he remains absorbed in himself in the state of after effect poise of kriya.

-Shreyo hi jnanam abhyasat jnanat dhyanam vishishyate Dhyanat karma phala tyagah tyagat shantih anantaram (12/12)
+> Shreyo hi jnanam abhyasat jnanat dhyanam vishishyate
+> Dhyanat karma phala tyagah tyagat shantih anantaram (12/12)

 ###### Translation:

-shreyo (better) hi (certainly) jnanam (knowledge) abhyasat (than mechanical yoga practice) jnanat (than theoretical knowledge) dhyanam (meditation) vishiyate (is considered better) dhyanat (than meditation) karma phala tyagah (renunciation of fruitful action) tyagat (by such renunciation) anantaram (immediately followed by) shantih (peace)
+shreyo (better) hi (certainly) jnanam (knowledge) abhyasat (than mechanical yoga practice) jnanat (than theoretical knowledge) dhyanam (meditation) vishiyate (is considered better) dhyanat (than meditation) karma phala tyagah (renunciation of fruitful action) tyagat (by such renunciation) anantaram (immediately followed by) shantih (peace).

 Certainly, wisdom is superior to mechanical yoga practice, meditation is better than wisdom (theoretical knowledge).
 Better than meditation is renunciation of the fruit of action, for by that one can attain peace of mind.

 ###### Spiritual commentary:

 Practice of 1,728 pranayamas is better than practising yonimudra.
 Better than this is to practice kriya regularly without having any expectation of results in mind.
-Even greater than this is to know that “I am nothing and I have nothing” which is realized in the after-effect poise of kriya
+Even greater than this is to know that “I am nothing and I have nothing” which is realized in the after-effect poise of kriya.

-Nirmananmoha jitasangadoshah
+> Nirmananmoha jitasangadoshah
-adhyatmanitya vinivrittakamah
+> adhyatmanitya vinivrittakamah
-dvandvair vimuktah Sukhaduhkhasamjnaihi
+> dvandvair vimuktah Sukhaduhkhasamjnaihi
-gacchanti amudhah padam avyayam tat.
+> gacchanti amudhah padam avyayam tat.
 34 (15/5)

 ###### Translation:

-nirmanamoha (free from pride and delusion) jita sanga doshah (victorious from the evil of attachment) adhyatma nityah (dwelling constantly in self) vinivrittakamah (desires completely turned away) dvandvaihi (free from pairs of opposite) vimuktah (freed) sukhadukkhasangaihi (known as pleasure and pain) amudhah (the undeluded) tat (that) avyayam (the eternal) padam (goal) gacchanti (reach)
+nirmanamoha (free from pride and delusion) jita sanga doshah (victorious from the evil of attachment) adhyatma nityah (dwelling constantly in self) vinivrittakamah (desires completely turned away) dvandvaihi (free from pairs of opposite) vimuktah (freed) sukhadukkhasangaihi (known as pleasure and pain) amudhah (the undeluded) tat (that) avyayam (the eternal) padam (goal) gacchanti (reach).

 Free from pride and evil of attachment, ever dwelling in the self, desires completely stilled, liberated from the pairs of opposites (pleasures and pain) the undeluded reach the eternal goal.

 ###### Spiritual commentary:

 The seeker becomes free from the sense of pride and desire for praise from others.
 He then does not consider anything as his own.
 Devoid of desire, doubt and duality of pleasure and pain, he remains in the after-effect poise of kriya constantly throughout the day and night.
-The ignorant people who do not practice kriya can also attain immortality and immutability i.e. the state of after effect poise of kriya
+The ignorant people who do not practice kriya can also attain immortality and immutability i.e. the state of after effect poise of kriya.

-Manmana bhava madbhaktah madyaji mam namaskuru
+> Manmana bhava madbhaktah madyaji mam namaskuru
-Mam eva eshyasi satyam te pratijane priyo’si me.
+> Mam eva eshyasi satyam te pratijane priyo’si me.
 (18/65)

 ###### Translation:

-manmanah (with mind fixed on me) bhava (be) madbhaktah (devoted to me) madyaji (worship me) mam (me) namaskuru (bow down) mam eva (me only) eshyasi (you will come) te (you) priyo (dear) asi (you are) pratijane (I promise)
+manmanah (with mind fixed on me) bhava (be) madbhaktah (devoted to me) madyaji (worship me) mam (me) namaskuru (bow down) mam eva (me only) eshyasi (you will come) te (you) priyo (dear) asi (you are) pratijane (I promise).

 Fix your mind on Me, be devoted to Me, worship Me, prostrate before Me so that you will come to Me without fail.
 This is My promise for you are dear to Me.

 ###### Spiritual commentary:

 Fix your mind on Me, that is, practice kriya.
 Bow down to Me, means practice omkar kriya which is to be learnt from the guru.
 I give you assurance that you will become My own.
 I promise you because you are dear to Me.

-Sarvadharman parityajya mam ekam sharanam Vraja
+> Sarvadharman parityajya mam ekam sharanam Vraja
-Aham tva sarva papebhyo mokshayishyami ma suchah (18/66)
+> Aham tva sarva papebhyo mokshayishyami ma suchah (18/66)

 ###### Translation:

-sarvadharman (all varieties of religion) parityajya (having abandoned) ekam (alone) mam (to me) sharanam Vraja (take refuse) aham (I) tva (you) sarvapapebhyo (from all sins) mokshayishyami (will liberate) ma sucah (do not grieve)
+sarvadharman (all varieties of religion) parityajya (having abandoned) ekam (alone) mam (to me) sharanam Vraja (take refuse) aham (I) tva (you) sarvapapebhyo (from all sins) mokshayishyami (will liberate) ma sucah (do not grieve).

 Abandon all varieties of religion and take refuse in Me.
 I shall deliver you all of all sinful reaction.
 Do not grieve.

 ###### Spiritual commentary:

 Do not look at anything with desire.
 Fix your mind on the Self only and go on practising kriya as instructed by your guru.
 Remember Him all the time.
 If you practice kriya regularly, I will make you free from all attachments.
 Your mind will not be interested in anything at all but will remain established in the after-effect poise of kriya.
 You need not worry about attainment any more.

-Conclusion
+### Conclusion

-Yatra yogeshvarah Krishnah yatra Partho dhanurdharah Tatra shrirvijayo bhutih Dhruva nitih matih mama (18/78)
+> Yatra yogeshvarah Krishnah yatra Partho dhanurdharah
+> Tatra shrirvijayo bhutih Dhruva nitih matih mama (18/78)

 ###### Translation:

-yatra (wherever) yogeshvarah (the Lord of yoga) Krishnah (Sri Krishna) yatra (wherever) dhanurdharah (wielder of the bow) Parthah (Partha) tatra (these) shrih (prosperity) vijayah (victory) bhutih (expansion) dhruva (sound) nitih (policy) iti (such) mama (my) matih (conviction)
+yatra (wherever) yogeshvarah (the Lord of yoga) Krishnah (Sri Krishna) yatra (wherever) dhanurdharah (wielder of the bow) Parthah (Partha) tatra (these) shrih (prosperity) vijayah (victory) bhutih (expansion) dhruva (sound) nitih (policy) iti (such) mama (my) matih (conviction).

 In the final opinion of Sanjaya, wherever is Sri Krishna, the Lord of yoga and wherever is Partha, the expert wielder of the bow, there are prosperity, victory, expansion and sound policy of self-discipline leading to strengthening of morality and final liberation.

 ### Hari